 If you get intimidated easily, then law school might not be for you.

 Now imagine what a law school class is like.
 In the more popular classes, you sit in a large room with semi-circular tables so that everyone can see you.
 The professor lectures a little and uses the Socratic Method to enhance your understanding of the material.
-Most people who've never experienced the Socratic Method will feel very anxious being cold-called.
+Most people who've never experienced the Socratic Method will feel very anxious about being cold-called.
+Do you stutter?
+Woe is you.
 The professor calls your name, walks up to you, engages in a dialog with you, and everyone else watches as you try not to sound like an idiot.
 You may not know the answer to every question, but it helps your reputation if you do.
 If you guessed that the Socratic Method could be a lot like the exam questions I mentioned, you're right.

 Many people wonder why I chose Penn Law to pursue my legal education.
 The reputation of Penn Law speaks for itself.
-It's an elite law school ranked number 4 in the nation and only through a program like this will I be able to interact with a variety of world-class teachers and legal professionals.
+It's an elite law school ranked number 4 in the nation and only through a program like this will I get to interact with world-class teachers and legal professionals.
 In my first semester at Penn Law, I got to see lectures by Judge Phil Restrepo, a Circuit Judge of the U.S. Court of Appeals for the Third Circuit, and Liz Abrams, Assistant U.S. Attorney for the Department of Justice.
 In my second semester, we studied a case judged by Philadelphia District Court Judge Dan Anders and met him in class to discuss that case.
-The following week, we studied a case judged by Judge Phil Restrepo and met him in class to discuss that case.
+The following week, we studied a case presided over by Judge Phil Restrepo and met him in class to discuss that case!
 In my second year in the program, I was given an opportunity to be a part of a small, select group of people to see Vice President Kamala Harris.
 Last, but not least, many well-known political figures have taught at or have been educated at Penn Law.

 LAWM 5110 U.S. Law and Legal Methods with Professor Soven - Fall 2021 - This survey course introduces students to all aspects of U.S. law through a combination of case law and some use of the Socratic method, both techniques unique to legal education.
 The course explores the structure of government and the constitutional foundations of the U.S. legal system and covers a wide range of topics in the areas of civil, criminal, and administrative law.
 The course will incorporate recent cases of note into the curriculum and provide an overview of legal issues which impact professionals in a variety of fields, including but not limited to law.
 Although the course's primary source material will be a textbook which has been successfully used in prior years, the curriculum will be supplemented by additional readings involving recent cases, many of them local and involving important constitutional issues, to ensure the class is brought current and to further stimulate discussions.
 My Notes: We discussed the details of 77 cases and referred to dozens of others throughout the semester.
 That's a lot of cases!
 I found Nexis+ and Quimbee to be very helpful in my understanding of the cases.
 I found that re-reading the textbook and class notes solidified my understanding of the material.